Question

 Orchestrated

-Ideal for complex projects requiring coordination of multiple moving parts, stakeholders, or departments where strategic planning and execution were critical
+Ideal for complex projects requiring coordination of multiple moving parts, teams, or stakeholders, highlighting your ability to harmonize different elements

 Directed

-Best for situations where you had clear authority and provided strategic guidance, particularly effective for senior-level positions or department oversight
+Best for situations where you provided clear guidance and strategic oversight, particularly effective for senior-level positions or when managing other managers

 Championed